 Company culture is a fairly vague concept, and efforts to improve it can vary from business to business.
 However, many companies that have a strong culture practice concepts like establishing core values, maintaining an open line of communication and feedback, focused employee development, incentives and perks, and a comfortable and welcoming workspace.
 Make improving company culture a part of your business strategy.

 3. Appreciate Your Employees

-Small gathering or parties, even in the break room; social media call outs to high performing employees; extra time off; etc. can all be used to show appreciation to a single employee, a specific team or department, or the entire company.
-Regardless of how you choose to show appreciate, most experts agree that it must be meaningful and consistent (e.g., don’t let your efforts fizzle a few months in).
+Small gatherings or parties, even in the break room; social media call outs to high performing employees; extra time off; etc. can all be used to show appreciation to a single employee, a specific team or department, or the entire company.
+Regardless of how you choose to show appreciation, most experts agree that it must be meaningful and consistent (e.g., don’t let your efforts fizzle a few months in).
 It also needs to be manageable and fit into your budget.